 Think about when you drink coffee during night shifts. © Colourbox

 Several central nervous system stimulants have been shown to counteract sleepiness and to improve performance caused by sleep loss.
 The by far most commonly used stimulant is caffeine.
 Several studies have confirmed that caffeine can prevent impairment in functioning due to sleep loss on night shifts.
 Normally a dose of 2-4 mg/kg in the beginning of the night shift is recommended.
-Large doses of caffeine near the end of the night shift should be avoided as it has been shown that caffeine disrupts daytime sleep more than nocturnal sleep Modafinil is a relatively new wake-promoting agent.
+Large doses of caffeine near the end of the night shift should be avoided as it has been shown that caffeine disrupts daytime sleep more than nocturnal sleep.
+Modafinil is a relatively new wake-promoting agent.
 It probably interacts with many wake- and sleep promoting neuro-chemicals in the brain.
 The use of modafinil for sleeping problems related to shift work is controversial and modafinil is not recommended for use in most countries.
 We know very little about possible side effects from modafinil use.

 Naps can be useful during night shifts. © Colourbox

 Naps during the night shift counteract many of the performance impairments caused by sleep deprivation and long working hours.
-Therefore naps have been suggested as a means for sustaining performance when working at night.
+Therefore naps have been suggested as a mean for sustaining performance when working at night.
 Studies on the effects of naps during night work have also shown improvement on measures of subjective sleepiness.
-However, the practice of napping on the night shift may represent some problems as there is not always an opportunity to nap.
+However, the practice of napping on the night shift may represent some problems as there is not always any opportunity to nap.

 Some person with sleep problems from shift work may benefit from light therapy.
 In countries with much sun during daytime, it is important for night shift workers to be outdoors in the light/sun during leisure hours during day time.
 In countries with less sun, light therapy can be given using an artificial source, such as a lamp.
-This requires specific knowledge concerning when the exposure should be and for how long, and this type of advice should be given by sleep experts.
+This requires specific knowledge concerning when to be exposed and for how long, and this type of advice should be given by sleep experts.
 Normally, interventions based on bright light exposure use light in the visible part of the spectre with light intensity up till 10 000 lux.

 © University of Bergen/Author: B.E.
 Moen